 The intent transaction SHALL occur when an intent to treat is documented by a user in the software system that is acting as Intent Producer.
 The transaction SHALL also be used when relevant changes to the information in that intent are recorded.

-For scenarios where a user makes multiple changes to the contents of an intent that belong together (because the changes are all made during a short span of time, for example), the Intent Producer SHOULD send those changes in a single transaction containing the multiple changes rather than in multiple transactions, each containing a single change.
-The exact conditions for changes that “belong together” are left to implementers.
+For scenarios where a user makes multiple changes to the contents of an intent that belong together (because the changes are all made during a short span of time, for example), the Intent Producer (IP) SHOULD send those changes in a single transaction containing the multiple changes rather than in multiple transactions, each containing a single change.
+The exact conditions for changes that “belong together” are left to implementers, but each Send Intent transaction SHALL include a complete list of observations related to the intent and problem, as known by the IP.

 3.I.4.1.2 Message Semantics